pgg1610/blog_fastpages/_posts/2021-05-21-MaterialInformatics_Resources.md

 Last update: 28th May 2021

-Material Informatics is the solid-state, inorganic chemistry focused cousin to its organic chemistry comtemporary: Cheminformatics.
+Material Informatics is the solid-state, inorganic chemistry focused cousin to its organic chemistry contemporary: Cheminformatics.
 In spirit, the aim of Material Informatics is similar to Cheminformatics; it offers a promising avenue to augment traditional material R&D processes.
 Amplify the conventional material discovery task using data, analytics, and identify chemical spaces, and structure in the data, which are interesting and probe those rigorously using first-principles techniques and/or experimentation.

 The potential application of material informatics can be seen in:  Microelectronics, aerospace, and automotive to defense, clean energy, and health services, where ever there's a demand for new advanced materials at even greater rates and lower costs.